LINCOLN COUNTY RURAL WATER SYSTEM, INC.

 J. After a line extension has been put into service, even though paid by a developer, developers or member, the System, at its sole discretion, may add additional users to the mainline, as long as such additions can be made without adversely affecting the other users.

 K. The water lines of the System must be accessible at all times for maintenance or repair.
-If landscaping or other obstructions including buildings or trees are placed over or near the water lines the System will not be held responsible for damage caused by water leaks or excavation to repair water main lines or service lines.
-The System may at its option reroute the water line at the members expense around any obstruction placed over the water line or request the member sign an encroachment agreement.
+If landscaping or other obstructions including buildings, decks or trees are placed over or near the water lines the System will not be held responsible for damage caused by water leaks or excavation to repair or replace water main lines or service lines.
+The System may at its option; install a meter pit, reroute the water line at the members expense around any obstruction placed over or near the water line or request the member sign an encroachment agreement.
 In the event the water line is relocated the member shall grant a new easement for the relocated water line.

 L. Failure by a developer, developers or member to pay the amount due to the System within 30 days of statement date may result in any of the following: